magalifabri/Philosophers/README.md

 We use a semaphore to limit the number of threads or processes that are able to access certain parts of the code.

-The part of the code it limits of for us is the part in which philosophers eat.
+The part of the code it limits off for us is the part in which philosophers eat.

 The number of threads or processes allowed, is set to the number of forks (which is equal to the number of philosophers) divided by two (because a philosopher needs two forks to eat).